 Q: When did CrossFit come into your life and why did it captivate you?

 MF: My first taste of CrossFit was in 2008.
 I believe it was October and I had just returned from some international travel.
-I was getting back into consistent fitness and doing all of the above-mentioned hobbies.
+I was getting back into consistent fitness using supplements like the best testosterone booster and doing all of the above-mentioned hobbies.
 A friend suggested that I join her for a group class called CrossFit in San Francisco.
 I arrived on a Saturday morning to a parking lot where the class was to take place.
 A man named Kelly Starrett introduced himself to me as the instructor for the day.
 We took barbells to the nearby beach and deadlifted in between sprints.
 I was in love!
 Here I was doing so many things I loved in one challenging workout.

 In the Photo: Marcus Filly, cross-training.
 Photo Credit: Marcus Filly.